 Spear-type Cushioning for Hydraulic Cylinder Ends

-Spear-type cylinder cushioning is common in tie rod construction cylinders but is also utilized on welded construction cylinders.
+Tie-rod construction cylinders commonly use spear-type cylinder cushioning, and welded construction cylinders use it as well.
 You can find both adjustable non-adjustable spear-type cushioning for heavy loads.
 This type of cylinder cushioning can be effective but has some shortcomings to consider.

 The design has a spear or sleeve that enters and exits a concentric pocket.
 If the spear and pocket diameter difference is too small, there is a risk of metal-to-metal contact and galling.
 If the clearance is too large, the effective orifice will be too large, making the cushion ineffective.

 A downside from the design standpoint is that the cushioned flow has two parallel paths.
-Oil flows through the annular area created by the spear and pocket and across the fixed orifice or adjustable needle valve, resulting in a complex scenario for predicting the flow.
-The spear-type cylinder cushioning design requires space in the head and end cap for the cushion adjusting needle valve and the check valve for incoming flow.
+Oil flows through the annular area created by the spear and pocket.
+It then passes across the fixed orifice or the adjustable needle valve.
+This combination creates a complex scenario for predicting the flow.
+The spear-type cushioning design also requires extra space in the head and end cap.
+This extra space provides room for the needle-adjustment valve and the incoming-flow check valve.

 Lastly, although the ability to adjust the cushion may have advantages in some circumstances, it also allows for incorrect adjustment.
 For example, an operator seeking to improve productivity without understanding the potential negative consequences.